-In 1993, Mr. Casbarro developed the South Florida KAPOW program, which began with one school and business and 250 students.
-The program now serves 6000 students annually in 80 elementary, middle and high schools.
+The KAPOW program began with one school and business and 250 students.
+We now serves 6000 students annually in 80 elementary, middle and high schools.
 More than 850 community volunteers and 500 educators participate in the program.
 Seventy percent of KAPOW students are minorities (primarily Hispanic and African American) who qualify for free or reduced lunch.

 We are also developing new ways to help students and teachers impacted by the Coronavirus pandemic deal with their isolation and disconnect with outside world, by: